Livorno: Medieval

 Livorna is mentioned for the first time in 1017 as a small coastal village, the port and the remains of a Roman tower under the rule of Lucca.
 In 1077, a tower was built by Matilda of Tuscany.
 The Republic of Pisa owned Livorna from 1103 and built a quadrangular fort called Quadratura dei Pisani ("Quarter of the Pisans") to defend the port.
 Porto Pisano was destroyed after the crushing defeat of the Pisan fleet in the Battle of Meloria in 1284.

 In 1399, Pisa sold Livorna to the Visconti of Milan; in 1405 it was sold to the Republic of Genoa; and on 28 August 1421 it was bought by the Republic of Florence.

-The name 'Leghorn' derives from Genoese name Ligorna.
+The name 'Leghorn' was derived from the Genoese name Ligorna.
 Livorno was used certainly in the eighteenth century by Florentines.

 Between 1427 and 1429, a census counted 118 families in Livorno, including 423 persons.
 Monks, Jews, military personnel, and the homeless were not included in the census.
 The only remainder of medieval Livorno is a fragment of two towers and a wall, located inside the Fortezza Vecchia.

 Medicean period (1500–1650)

-After the arrival of the Medici, the ruling dynasty of Florence, some modifications were made; between 1518 and 1534 the Fortezza Vecchia was constructed, and the voluntary resettlement of the population to Livorno was stimulated, but Livorno still remained a rather insignificant coastal fortress.
+After the arrival of the Medici, the ruling dynasty of Florence, some modifications were made in the city.
+Between 1518 and 1534 the Fortezza Vecchia was constructed, and the voluntary resettlement of the population to Livorno was stimulated.
+Livorno still remained a rather insignificant coastal fortress.
 By 1551, the population had grown to 1562 residents.

+Seat of the crusading and corsairing Order of Saint Stephen after 1561, distinctive for its aggressive approach towards the Muslim world, Livorno became a major Mediterranean slave trade hub in the early modern period, rivalling Malta's.
+Its share of slave population may have been over a 25% of the population.

-During the Italian Renaissance, when it was ruled by the Grand Duchy of Tuscany of the House of Medici Livorno was designed as an "Ideal town".
+During the Italian Renaissance, when the settlement was ruled by the Grand Duchy of Tuscany of the House of Medici, Livorno was designed as an "Ideal town".
 In 1577 the architect Bernardo Buontalenti drew up the first plan.
 The new fortified town had a pentagonal design, for which it is called Pentagono del Buontalenti, incorporating the original settlement.
 The Porto Mediceo was overlooked and defended by towers and fortresses leading to the town centre.